 What is variceal banding?

-Variceal banding, also known as varices banding, is a common technique that is used to stop variceal bleeding.
+Variceal banding, also known as variceal banding, is a common technique that is used to stop variceal bleeding.
 Variceal bleeding occurs in a patient’s digestive tract originating from varices, or enlarged veins.
 Banding is a proven method to stop the bleeding, which can prevent further complications and serious health risks.

 Why is variceal banding performed?

 Variceal banding is performed on patients experiencing variceal bleeding, which is the leaking of blood from enlarged veins (varices) in the digestive tract.
 Often, patients suffering from cirrhosis will develop this condition.
 Unfortunately, once variceal bleeding occurs in a patient, there is a high likelihood that it will occur again.
 The chances for subsequent bleeding are highest after the initial incident, with chances diminishing over the course of several weeks.
-Untreated, this types of bleeding can result in death, so it is important to have it treated as quickly as possible.
+Untreated, this type of bleeding can result in death, so it is important to have it treated as quickly as possible.

 - Vomiting or spitting up blood

 - Black, tarry, or bloody stool